Free Printable Outdoor Scavenger Hunt for Kids, Crazy Fun!

 Summer is upon us and it is time for some family fun.
 If you are in need of an idea to entertain a bunch of kids outside, I'm sure your kids will love an outdoor scavenger hunt for kids of all ages, there's a printable below too!

 Our kids love it so much that I have to dream one up every year now.
 The oldest now is 18 and asked her if she would like to help me plan it this time around, and she said no she has too much fun running around solving it.

 If you think your kids will like searching for buried treasure and running about and trying to solve clues, then read on.

-Are you looking for a fun outdoor kid activity?
-Well you found out it, this printable outdoor scavenger hunt is for kids of all ages.
-The kids that joined this outdoor scavenger hunt was between 6 and 16 years old, and they all loved it.
+The kids that joined this outdoor scavenger hunt was between 6 and 16 years old.
+We had them work in teams and it turned out great.
 It is a fair bit of work dreaming up the riddles, but don't worry I created a printable to save you time.

-I like to throw in a little spookiness, because its adds to their experience.
-This is a great outdoor kid activity for a Halloween party, a scavenger hunt birthday party, or just because.
-Personally we usually do it on a random fall day, when the kids are out on break.
+I like to throw in a little spookiness to add to the excitement.
+Perhaps a scavenger hunt birthday party, or just because.
+Personally, we usually do it on a random day when the kids are out on break.